 A simulation I regularly do in my Scrum trainings is, what I know as, the Tuckman game.
 The game tries to simulate the different stages a team can go through, from formation to dissolution.
 This model was developed by dr. Bruce Tuckman, an American psychologist, and is widely used.
-I learned of it during my time at Prowareness, and by no means have I developed it myself.
+I learned of it during my time at Prowareness, and by no means have I developed it myself (update: I learned it is invented and created by Agile42, who released it under the Creative Commons 4.0 by-nc-sa licence).
 But recently somebody asked about it (Thanks Ralph ;), and I couldn’t find any description of the full game online.
 Therefore here goes, for posterity ;).
 Oh, this blog post by no means tries to give an elaborate description of the different stages from the model.
 It just outlines the game.

 I start with asking the partipants to stand in a circle.
 Then I ask them to, in their minds, choose to people from the group.
 One will play the role of fictional best friend, and one of nemesis.
 Remember to point out that this is a game, and therefore nobody actually is a best friend or nemesis.
 When everyone has chosen his or her two persons that represent a best friend and nemesis, the game can begin.

 The first exercise tries to mimic the forming stage of a team.
 In the forming stage the team members are new to each other.
 There is no trust yet, and informal leadership is yet undetermined.
 Conflicts are evaded.
 There is not yet a clear shared goal, the team is still a group of individuals with their own goals.